winglang/wing/docs/docs/03-language-reference.md

 Given a method of name X, the compiler will map the method to the JavaScript export with the matching name (without any case conversion).

+Extern methods do not currently support access to class's members through `this`, so they must be declared `static`.

 ### 5.2.1 TypeScript

 It is possible to use TypeScript to write helpers, but at the moment this is not